Our latest version has been released

 Store your logbook data in the cloud.
 Work with your data from different computers, online and offline.
 Fully integrated, free, and easy to set up.

-Users can tag dives and filter a dive list based on criteria including tags, locations and people with whom you were diving.
+You can tag dives and filter a dive list based on criteria including tags, locations and people with whom you were diving.
+You can group the dive list into trips, and edit multiple dives at the same time, making it easy to support a large number of dives.

 Subsurface also calculates a wide variety of statistics of the user’s diving and tracks information like the SAC rate, partial pressures of O2, N2 and He, calculated deco information, and many more.